appcanary/blog/source/drafts/security-broken.html.markdown

 Oh, and Morris' password dictionary was larger, too.

-## $75 Billion
+### How do we keep getting this wrong?

-$75 billion a year.
-That's how much we spend on information security globally.
+Around the world, we spend $75 billion a year on information security.
 And for what, when we keep getting such basic things wrong?
 Suppose I waved a magic wand and cut the worldwide security budget in half.
 Would things really be that much worse?
 The security industry is addicted to selling expensive